Using data narratives and participation to open government | The Making of Common Ground

 We took a storytelling approach to explain mining and production in NSW to help people understand the complex decision-making process across all agencies.

-The Common Ground process pathway is an overview of lifecycle of projects from a company perspective.
+The Common Ground process pathway is an overview of the lifecycle of projects from a company perspective.
 It is also an illustration and interpretation of policy and legislation.
-It is shows the stages, contractual obligations, and steps a company must go through to be able to extract resources.
+It shows the stages, contractual obligations, and steps a company must go through to be able to extract resources.

 It was an essential artefact used to inform the interaction design and how to best structure the data to be displayed on Common Ground.